United States District Court

 RULES

-The United States District Court for the Eastern District of North Carolina gives public notice of proposed amendments to the Local Civil Rules, Local Criminal Rules, and Local Admiralty Rules.
-The public and members of the bar are invited to submit any comments concerning the proposed revisions no later than March 1, 2022.
-Comments must be submitted in writing to the attention of the Clerk of Court, Post Office Box 25670, Raleigh, North Carolina 27611 or by email to
+The United States District Court for the Eastern District of North Carolina gives notice of amendments to the Local Civil Rules, Local Criminal Rules, and Local Admiralty Rules.
+These amendments are effective May 31, 2023.
+See 23-SO-2.

 Local Rules